About the programme

 Does the programme require physical meetings?

 No, there are currently no physical meetings.
 All activities, including course participation and examinations, are carried out online through our Learning Management System.
+However, there are several group assignments throughout the programme, in which you will be remotely working in teams.

 How important is it for me to visit the campus?